adelholtz/vuetility/docs/guide/introduction.md

 [![npm version](https://badge.fury.io/js/%40adelholtz%2Fvuetility.svg)](https://badge.fury.io/js/%40adelholtz%2Fvuetility)

+0.6.0
+* lodash is no longer required to be available in global scope
+* added NuxtCore module
+* added possiblity to use vuetility in nuxt
+* model types can now be defined as either strings or 'direct' types
+    * for example
+        * 'String' or String
+        * 'Array' or Array

+0.5.1
+* fix Readme.md
+* move dev-packages to dev-dependency

 0.5.0
 * added a new model property: allowUndefined
     * allows values to explicitly be set to 'undefined' (this had been removed on 0.4.5)